Imtiyaj5791/DevOps-Journey/Interview/02_Linux.md

 ## Answer

-First I verify the alert in CloudWatch or Grafana.

-I check whether the issue is continuous or only for a short time.
+First, I will verify the alert in CloudWatch or Grafana and check since when the server is slow.
+I also verify whether it is affecting one server or multiple servers.

-Then I login to the server using SSH.
+Then I will login to the server using SSH and check the basic resources.

-I check CPU, Memory and Disk utilization.

 ```bash
 top